 "The use of electric machines, like that of all other utilization of concentrated power, is potentially hazardous.
 The degree of hazard can be greatly reduced by proper design, selection, installation, and use, but hazards cannot be completely eliminated.
-The reduction of hazard is the joint responsibility of the user, the manufacturer of the driven or driving equipment, and the manufacturer of the machine
+The reduction of hazard is the joint responsibility of the user, the manufacturer of the driven or driving equipment, and the manufacturer of the machine'

 Bodine products are designed and manufactured to comply to applicable safety standards and, in particular, to those issued by ANSI (American National Standards Institute), NEMA (National Electrical Manufacturers Association), U.L.
-(Underwriters Laboratories, Inc.), and CSA Canadian Standards Association)
+(Underwriters Laboratories, Inc.), and CSA

+(Canadian Standards Association).

 Most Bodine products are "third party approved" with respect to construction.
+Motors and with respect to construction.
 Motors and gearmotors having component recognition by U.L.
 Inc. have a symbol on their nameplates.
-Those that are CSA certified also have a for a formark in the same location.
-If you need specific information regarding the "third party approval" of Bodine products, contact your Bodine Representative, or the Corporate Headquarters.
+Those that are CSA certified also have a or a characteristic information regarding the "third party approval" of Bodine products, contact your Bodine Representative, or the Corporate Headquarters.
+However, since even well built apparatus can be installed or operated in a hazardous manner, it is important that the users observe safety.

-However, since even well built apparatus can be installed or operated in a hazardous manner, it is important that the users observe safety considerations.
-With respect to the load and environment, the user must properly select, install, and use the apparatus-for guidance on all three aspects see safety standards publication No. ANSI/NEMA MG-2.\ www.nema.org
+important that the users observe safety considerations.
+With respect to the load and environment, the user must properly select, install, and use the apparatus-for guidance on all three aspects see safety standards publication No. ANSI/NEMA MG-2.

 Standards Publication No. ANSI/NEMA MG-2.
-"Safety Standard for Construction and Guide for Selection, Installation and Use of Electric Motors and Generators."
+"Safety Standard for Construction and Guide for Selection, Installation and Use of Electric Motors and Generators.
 Available from: